Midas-sudo/Lofi-Discord-Bot/README.md

 ## Extra Info

-For more information about the BOT it self see the image 'HELP!!.png' inside the docs folder.
+For more information about the BOT it self follow the comments and if you still have any doubt send me a message and I will explain.